dd32/td-gh-ex/readme.txt

 == Description ==

 Advik Blog Lite is a beautiful WordPress blog theme for blogs website.
-Theme is lightweight, fast and optimized for all mobile phones.
+Also added Gutenberg support Theme is lightweight, fast and optimized for all mobile phones.

 == Installation ==